arqex/freezer/README.md

 *Freezer* has less features than *Immutable*, but its API is simpler and it is much more lightweight (Minified, Immutable is ~56KB and Freezer ~7KB).

-Instead on learning the set of methods needed to use *Immutable*, *Freezer* uses common JS objects and arrays to store the data, so you can start using it right now.
+Instead on learning the set of methods needed to use *Immutable*, *Freezer* uses common JS objects and array-like objects to store the data, so you can start using it right now.

 ## API